bhaecker/feasibility-study-ML-on-ECC/README.md

 # feasibility-study-ML-on-ECC
 ## Problem
 Many cryptography protocols utilize functions, which are easy to compute in one direction, but are hard to compute in the other direction.
 Such functions are called *One-way functions*.
+Despite the wide use of one-way functions in cryptography it is an open problem, if they really exist or if the algorithm to compute the the *hard* direction, is just not found yet.
 ## Idea
 We would like to use ...
 ## ECC